neuroquery/pubget/README.md

 Inside the query directory, the results of the bulk download are stored in the `articlesets` directory.
-The articles themselves are in XML files bundling up to 500 articles called `batch_*.xml`.
+The articles themselves are in XML files bundling up to 500 articles called `articleset_*.xml`.
 Here there is only one because the search returned less than 500 articles.

 Some information about the download is stored in `info.json`.
 In particular, `download_complete` indicates if all articles matching the search have been